 Southern Biscuits with Sausage Gravy (Yes -it’s all vegan!)

 Now, for the promised recipe, courtesy of But I Could Never Go Vegan:

-I might not forever go fully vegan, but on this health journey of mine, I have greatly cut back on the amount of animal protein that I consume.
-I think so many people will benefit by consuming a whole food, plant based diet.
+On this health journey of mine, I have greatly cut back on the amount of animal protein that I consume and feel good about it.
+I think so many people will benefit by consuming aplant-based, plant based diet.
 That’s one of the many benefits of going vegan – all of the dishes are plant-based.
 At this point, I consider myself vegan at heart.

 If you are considering following a vegan diet, visit KeepinItKind.com.
 Also look for Kristy’s book, But I Could Never Go Vegan at your local bookstore or at Amazon.com.
 More delicious vegan recipes from Kristy will be available on November 15th when her new cookbook, But My Family Would Never Eat Vegan! is released.